Free, browser-based utilities for everyday developer workflows

 Generation settings

-Secrets are emitted using stringData so you can still inspect raw values before applying them.
+Secrets emit stringData by default so you can still inspect raw values before applying.

 YAML output